 “Managing our Kubernetes infrastructure was too much for our small team to own.
 We needed Kubernetes expertise and experience that was second nature to build infrastructure that could scale from a few thousand users to millions.”

 Cerberus wanted expertise to set up Kubernetes and to work alongside a partner to learn more about Kubernetes so as to not create problems.
 “We wanted to learn from experts so we could build our software leveraging the full benefits of Kubernetes.”

 Button was already familiar with Fairwinds because of its open source tools Goldilocks and Polaris and from previous conversations.
-To support the Atlas Empires upcoming launch, Cerberus chose Fairwinds ClusterOps, a managed Kubernetes service that provides a turnkey, production-grade environment that integrates proven best practices, open source, and Fairwinds software.
+To support the Atlas Empires upcoming launch, Cerberus chose Fairwinds Managed Kubernetes Service which provides a turnkey, production-grade environment that integrates proven best practices, open source, and Fairwinds software.
 Fairwinds manages hundreds of clusters, which ensures collective knowledge is completely up to date.
 Replicating this expertise in-house can be difficult, expensive and distracting.
 “We selected Fairwinds because of the team’s Kubernetes expertise and the attractive pricing.
 To hire the staff with equivalent Fairwinds knowledge would be cost prohibitive for our startup and would take us away from building our gaming application.”